cbenning/fussel/README.md

 ## Docker

-If you don't want to fuss with anything and would like to use docker instead fo generate your site...
+If you don't want to fuss with anything and would like to use docker instead to generate your site...

 ### Usage